 Employment of registered nurses is projected to grow 19 percent from 2012 to 2022, faster than the average for all occupations.
 Growth will occur for a number of reasons, including an increased emphasis on preventative care; growing rates of chronic conditions, such as diabetes and obesity; and demand for healthcare services from the baby boomer population, as they live longer and more active lives.

-Nurses viewed as Vanguards in Health Care
+Nurses are Vanguards of Health Care

 Pittsburgh is fortunate to be home to some of the most widely respected medical facilities, professionals and educational institutions in the world.
 If you have the desire to help others, nursing is a great option, and Pittsburgh has the resources and opportunities to help you fulfill that dream.

-Read Our Article: Accredited Nursing Schools in the Pittsburgh Region
+Check out our directory: Accredited Nursing Schools in the Pittsburgh Region